fromothers/www.maxhallinan.com/posts/_drafts/2017-11-25-fuzzy-thinking.md

  | Num
 ```

-Another low-hanging fruit is the `#` symbol.
+Another atomic element of a hex color string is the `#` symbol.
-Every hex color (in our grammar) starts with a hash sign.
+Every hex color (in our grammar) starts with this character.
-This will be our second building block.
+This is our second hex color building block.

 ```
 Hash = "#"
 ```

+Now that we've described the atomic elements of a hex color string, we can
+start to describe the string itself.
-Now we start building patterns.
-Hex colors can use a six-digit or a three-digit
+Hex colors come in three-digit and a six-digit formats.
-format.
-Both formats are different patterns of our `Hash` and `Hex1` building
-blocks.
 We'll worry about adding the hash later.
-For now, we'll focus on building the patterns of hex digits.
+For now, we'll focus on describing these three and six digit patterns.

 ```
 Hex3 = Hex1, Hex1, Hex1